Albert Inkpin: Communist leader

-Albert Inkpin was Secretary of the Joint Provisional Committee of the Communist Party, the group of representatives of member organisations who set the agenda for the upcoming founding congress.
+Inkpin was Secretary of the Joint Provisional Committee of the Communist Party, the group of representatives of member organisations who set the agenda for the founding congress.
 This convention was held in London over the weekend 31 July to 1 August 1920 and was attended by 160 delegates, presenting 211 mandates.
-These delegates included his wife, Julia, and brother, Harry.
+These delegates included Inkpin's wife, Julia, and brother, Harry.
 Inkpin delivered the keynote address to the gathering and was elected to the governing Central Committee of the new political organisation, becoming General Secretary.

 Inkpin was named a member of the honorary presidium of the 3rd World Congress of the Communist International, held in Moscow during the summer of 1921.
 He returned from Soviet Russia to face more legal difficulties with British authorities.
 He was charged and convicted for printing and circulating Communist literature, serving a six-month term from January to June 1922.
 While in prison Inkpin stood as a candidate for London County Council.
 Inkpin emerged from jail to become the CPGB's National Organiser, but reverted to being General Secretary the following year.
-As was the case with top leaders of the early American Communist movement, such as C. E. Ruthenberg and Charles Dirba, Inkpin's background in clerical work no doubt served him well in many of the administrative tasks necessary to run a political organization on a day-to-day basis.

 In 1925 Inkpin was again imprisoned, this time as one of 12 prominent Communists charged under the Incitement to Mutiny Act 1797.
-He was sentenced to six months in prison and remained inside until just prior to the eruption of the British General Strike of May 1926.
+He was sentenced to six months in prison and remained imprisoned until just prior to the eruption of the British General Strike of May 1926.

 Inkpin stood down as General Secretary in 1929, to be replaced by Harry Pollitt, following his opposition to the "class against class" policy, and criticism of his leadership from internal opponents and the Comintern.
 He was dropped from the party's secretariat, and sent to Birmingham as an organiser.
 While the Comintern sought to end his employment, Pollitt made the case for retaining Inkpin, in particular because of his knowledge of the party's secrets.
 Early in 1930, he was appointed as secretary of the CPGB offshoot, the Friends of the Soviet Union, based in Berlin, then from 1933 in Amsterdam.
 He remained loyal to the Soviet Union, and during the early stages of World War II became a popular speaker on the possibility of British-Soviet collaboration.